Random Abstract Simplicial Complexes Reduction: Mathematical background

+We can see on our previous abstract simplicial complex example of Fig.~\ref{fig_complex} the computation of the three first boundary maps:

-The boundary map applied to a cycle gives the cycle of this cycle which is zero as can be seen in Fig. \ref{fig_bmap}.
-Therefore a standard result asserts that for any integer $k$,
+As its name indicates, the boundary map applied to a linear combination of simplices gives its boundary.
+The boundary of a boundary is the null application.
+Therefore this theorem can be easily demonstrated (see~\cite{hatcher_algebraic_2002} for instance): \begin{theorem} For any $k$ integer,